Star Trek Top Sellers

 The model is part of Master Replicas new range of 4 to 5-inch long die-cast models, and is accompanied by a 48-page book, which slides into the base to make a display.

-This is a preorder that will be shipping in July 2025.
+This is a pre-order that will ship in June 2026

 You may be surprised to see that it identifies the Enterprise as a Starship-class ship.
 The term Constitution class was used by fans but only became canon in the first season of TNG when it appeared on a computer readout in "The Naked Now".